 3. Surround Yourself With Positive People

 Before you end the relationship, take some time to surround yourself with positive influences.
-Toxic people require huge amounts of energy and time.
-When you end the relationship, you will need to fill that time with other activities and people.
-In addition, it is easier to get over a relationship if you are able to stay busy with good friends and family members.
+Toxic people require vast amounts of energy and time.
+You must fill that time with other activities and people when you complete the relationship.
+In addition, it is easier to get over a relationship if you can stay busy with good friends and family members.

 4. Make Reconnecting Impossible

-Other than blocking him online, you should also block him from calling your phone.
-If you normally saw each other at a certain cafe or gym, avoid going there.
+Other than blocking him online, you should also stop him from calling your phone.
+Avoid going there if you usually see each other at a cafe or gym.
 You need to make it impossible for him to reach out to you again so that you can have a chance to heal and move on.

 5. Stay Strong

-Whether you were in a toxic affair or a bad marriage, you most likely developed a strong emotional attachment to the other person.
 Human beings are wired for emotional connections.
+In a toxic affair or a bad marriage, you most likely develop a strong emotional attachment to the other person.
 It is only natural that you would feel pulled in his direction after you break up with each other.

-No matter how much you want to reach out to him, you need to stay strong.
+You must stay strong no matter how much you want to reach out to him.
 Do not text him.
 If you text or call him again, you will never be able to get away from him again.
-It takes a great deal of strength to end a toxic relationship, but it is possible.
+It takes great strength to end a toxic relationship, but it is possible.
 Once you have managed to move past the relationship, you will be able to find happiness again.

 What to Say When Ending a Toxic Relationship

-Unfortunately, ending a toxic affair or relationship can be fairly difficult.
-Sometimes, people need help getting out of toxic relationships.
-If this is the case, you should ask your friends and family members for help.
-You can even talk to a therapist about the best way to approach your toxic partner.
+Unfortunately, ending a toxic affair or relationship can be pretty tricky.
+Sometimes, people need help getting out of unhealthy relationships.
+You should ask your friends and family for assistance if this is the case.
+You can even talk to a therapist about the best approach to your toxic partner.

-For most toxic affairs and relationships, the first step is talking to your partner.
+The first step for most toxic affairs and relationships is talking to your partner.
 If you plan on continuing the relationship, you can suggest going to therapy together.
 No matter what your ultimate goal is, you should explain how you feel.
 Discuss the behaviors that keep getting repeated over and over again.

 The most important thing is to cut off any communication with the toxic individual.
 Talking to them will stop you from healing.
-Additionally, narcissists and other toxic partners typically become enraged when they feel rejected.
+Additionally, narcissists and toxic partners typically become enraged when feeling rejected.

 By being around your toxic partner after the affair ends, you could end up putting yourself in harm’s way.
 Because of this, you should do everything you can to stop communicating with them.